wp-plugins/popupally/readme.txt

 = How do I put in my own sign up form? =
 You just need to copy-and-paste in the HTML code from your CRM/list platform, and we will do the rest!
 No need to get your hands dirty with code.

+= The popup was working, but it is not longer showing up even though I did not change anything! = This is most likely due to the "Show popup every [x] days" option in Display Settings.
+Normally, you do not want to popup to show up every time a visitor comes to your website, so this option will stop the popup from showing up for [x] number of days.
+However, this makes testing difficult.
+The good news is that there are many ways to get around it.
+Please see the [tutorial](http://ambitionally.com/popupally/tutorials/#testing-private) for more details!

+= I have done everything according to the tutorial, but the popup is not showing up! = There are 3 main causes for this:
+* With "Show for all pages?" checked in Display Settings, please make sure you do NOT check "All Pages" and "All Posts" under "Except for these posts/pages"
+* Javascript errors will prevent popups from showing.
+With the page loaded, you can open the Developer View in Chrome and look for the red error sign.
+The error is usually caused by another plugin, so you can disable the active plugins one-by-one to see if that helps.
+* It could be a theme issue.
+The [Advanced Settings](http://ambitionally.com/popupally/tutorials/#testing-theme) might help.
+If not, please contact your developer and make sure your theme implements the standard WordPress hooks (wp_head and wp_footer)

+= Where do the sign-ups go? =
+You need an email marketing system before you can use PopupAlly.
+PopupAlly helps you create sign up forms that collects names and emails, which you can then send newsletter to on a regular basis.
+PopupAlly does not send email directly to the subscribers.
+You can check out the systems we recommend in the Email Marketing section on our [Resource Page](http://nathalielussier.com/online-business-resources)
+Once you have picked an email marketing system, you can integrate it with PopupAlly in the Style Settings.
+Please take a look at the [tutorial](http://ambitionally.com/popupally/tutorials/#configure-style-integration) for more in-depth explanations